-Actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2020.
+Actuarial assumptions used in the June 30, 2021, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2020.

 The long-term expected rate of return on ASRS plan investments was determined to be 7.0 percent using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

-Target geometric real rate of
+Asset class Target allocation geometric real rate of return

-allocation return

-50% 4.90%
+Equity 50% 3.90%

-20% 5.20%

-10% 0.70%
+Fixed income - credit 20% 5.30%

+Fixed income - interest rate sensitive 10% (0.20%)

-20% 5.70%
+Real estate 20% 6.00%

-100%
+Total 100%

-allocation 50% 20% 10%

-Discount rate-At June 30, 2021, the discount rate used to measure the ASRS total pension/OPEB liability was 7.0 percent, which was a decrease of 0.5 from the discount rate used as of June 30, 2020.
+Discount rate-At June 30, 2022, the discount rate used to measure the ASRS total pension/OPEB liability was 7.0 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona statute.
 Based on those assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension/OPEB liability.

 County Community College District

-(College) Use at District's discretion
+( College) Use at District's discretion

 ľ Notes to financial statements

-June 30, 2022
+June 30, 2023